juxor/afaq/markdown/secCint.md

 answers to economic questions, but to learn how to avoid being deceived by economists."_ [**Contributions to Modern Economics**, p.
 75]

+[‹ Section C - What are the myths of capitalist economics?](/afaq/secCcon.html "Go to previous page" ) [up](/afaq/secCcon.html "Go to parent page" ) [C.1
+What is wrong with economics? ›](/afaq/secC1.html "Go to next page" )